Headline: A major destination resort is slated for Mt. Hood's northeast side

 Prelude: OregonPhotos strives to be an educational resource promoting knowledge about, and appreciation of, the wilder, more remote natural areas of Oregon...However, on occasion, as owner of OregonPhotos, I feel the need to make a statement that some might view as political or environmental.
 And in reference to the bubbling brew of big-time development that is sneaking up on Mt.
 Hood, well, I just have to stand up and speak.

-There are major plans well underway between Mt.
+There are (were) major plans well underway between Mt.
 Hood Meadows Ski Corporation, Hood River County, and probably other monied interests, for the decimation of Mt.
 Hood's "quiet side" by a major destination resort.
 Make no doubt about it, multi-million dollar land exchanges have already occurred, Cooper Spur Ski Area has already been bought up, etc. This resort complex is going to happen as planned unless---- well, unless concerned people with other values work very hard to preserve the more primitive character of this portion of Mt.
 Hood.

 Unlike the balance of Oregon's beautiful mountains, Mt.
 Hood is unlucky to find itself in the very backyard of Oregon's largest and most vital metropolitan area.
 Major all-weather paved roads provide exceptionally easy access to the south, SW, SE, E, and NE sides, only the north, NW and west sides are less accessible.
-The peak itself is the most climbed major snow peak in the United States, and boasts one of the highest accident rates of any peak on Planet Earth.
+The peak itself is the most climbed major snow peak in the United States, and boasts one of the highest accident rates of any peak on Planet Earth. (insert pic of Mtn's south side taken by me a month ago)

 Wy'East is the peak's Indian name, rich in lore, but always in Hood's history there has been a dichotomy between, on the one hand, the clear perception that Hood is a treasure deserving major protection, eg. National Park status such as the Seattle area's Mt.
 Rainier enjoys, and the other hand, the clear reality that this is a DEVELOPED mountain---even since the 1890s hotels and lodges have been creeping up the mountain all the way to timberline at 6000 feet and above..
 Heck, if the Great Depression had not intervened in development schemes of the 20's, there would be a gigantic aerial tram running up the NE side of Hood, all the way to the summit, and the current small US Forest Service Wilderness Area might never have been established.